DaireNiC/Regex-NFA-Builder/README.md

  - Comprehensive tests were added to the project for robustness
  - An extensive github history indicating the time spent on research, coding, documentation and referencing where due.
  - Consistent work ethic, committing week by week to the repo.
 ----------
 ## Research
 ###  Finite Automata & Regular Expressions
 While researching both the theory and implementation of finite automata, I used The Theory of Computation by Michael Sipser along with Dr.Ian McLoughlin's notes (lecturer @ GMIT)  as my primary resources.
+Considering the amount of code available for the project, I directed a lot of time towards research and understanding the theory behind the construction.

 For the creation of the Regex to NFA builder, the paper [Regular Expression Matching Can Be Simple And Fast](https://swtch.com/~rsc/regexp/regexp1.html) by Russ Cox was the primary basis for the code written in this application.
-Cox provides an implementation in C, which I adapted to run as a Go program.
+Cox provides an implementation in C, which I adapted along with videos provided to create this Go program.

 ### Go application Structure, GoDocs, Code Comments
 Guidance on structuring code in Go (comments, tests, best practises, documentation) was found on the following blogs & articles :